 - Arrive early.
 If you arrive as lunch is being served, you'll miss the best mingling time.
 If you're really pressed for time, show up during the reception, talk to a few people you don't know, and leave before lunch.

 - Don't stay with people you know, unless they are clients, potential clients or referral sources.
 As one of my clients said, "If I'm talking to Dan (one of her partners), we're both wasting our time."
+The whole point of attending the event is to meet new people.
+Get out there and meet someone new!

 - Prepare three topics to talk about if there's a lull in the conversation.
 Better still, think of three good questions you can ask people you meet.